-At the Law Offices of Shannon C. Smith, we’ve dealt with an innumerable amount of divorce cases in the Covington and Cincinnati areas, so you can trust us when we say that we know the facts.
+At the Smith Law, we’ve dealt with an innumerable amount of divorce cases in the Covington and Cincinnati areas, so you can trust us when we say that we know the facts.
 In this blog post, we’ll break down some of the common myths about divorce.

 Myth: Any Lawyer Can Handle a Divorce Because It’s Easy

 Think again.
 While divorce can be a fairly routine process that has little complications, it would be an egregiously wrong statement to claim that this is always the case.
 Many divorce/custody cases are absolutely brutal, with a quagmire of legal complications that arise when two spouses are pitting themselves against each other.
 Add custody to the mix, and things get even messier.
 Finances, material assets, and living children aren’t easy to sort between two people who believe they’re both in the right.

 It’s better to seek out a lawyer who is practiced in family law and thoroughly familiar with its processes and minutia.
 The results of your divorce hearing could impact you for the rest of your life — why would you leave that to someone who is an amateur in family law?

 Myth: Divorce is Very Expensive, Especially When You Get a Lawyer